 Born in New York in 1940, Peggy Jones was a child who had music in her blood and soul.
 She studied ballet, was trained in opera, and even performed at Carnegie Hall at the age of nine.
 She started playing the ukulele but when she discovered that no one needed a performer with a ukulele, she bought her first guitar and started playing when she was 15 - something quite unusual for a woman in the 1950s.

 As she grew and perfected her skill, her undeniable talent matched and often surpassed the best guitarists of the time.
 So in 1957, she had a chance meeting with Bo Diddley at a performance of the musician at the Apollo in New York.
-He was instantly impressed to see a girl with a guitar case - and yes, a woman and a guitar at that time, for many was just as curious as the idea of watching a dog fly.
+He was instantly impressed to see a girl with a guitar case - and yes, a woman and a guitar at that time, for many were just as curious as to the idea of watching a dog fly.
 After that meeting, Diddley became her mentor and gave her a job in his band.
 She immediately became one of the first and few guitarists to break away from various musical stereotypes by becoming known for accompanying other musicians which earned her the nickname "Lady Bo".

 “I don’t think I went in with any attitude that ‘Oh, oh, I’m a girl, they’re not going to like my playing.’
 So probably that might have been my savior because I just went in as a musician and expected to be accepted as a musician.”